adamvduke/Presence/README.md

      git submodule init
      git submodule update

-The submodules will be their own git repositories in the directory Presence/External/"module-name"
+The submodules will be their own git repositories in the directories Presence/External/fmdb and Presence/External/JSON